tobyck/crisis-lab-2024/README.md

     ```

 > [!NOTE]
 > If that last command errors saying you don't have permission, _don't_ just try as root as (in my experience) it won't be able to find your board definitions, I assume because they're installed on a per-user basis.
-Instead you probaby need to add youseft to the `dialup` group.
+Instead you probaby need to add youseft to the `dialout` group.
 More detail is [here](https://askubuntu.com/a/133244).

+6. Optionally monitor logs

+    ```
+    arduino-cli monitor -p /dev/ttyUSB0 --config baudrate=115200
+    ```

+Once you've verified that everything is working with the steps above, you can use `start.sh` instead.
+Run the script for instructions.

+> [!IMPORTANT]
+> `start.sh` must be run from inside the `embedded/` directory.
+> ```
+> cd embedded
+> ./start.sh
+> ```

 ### Relay Server